Bassey Akpan

-Bassey Abobo Akpan (born 6 January 1984 in Eket, Akwa Ibom State) is a Nigerian professional footballer who plays as a goalkeeper for NPFL club, Kano Pillars.
+Bassey Abobo Akpan (born 6 January 1984) is a retired Nigerian professional footballer who last played as a goalkeeper for NPFL club Kano Pillars.

 Club career

 Born in Eket, Nigeria, Akpan began his career with Delta Force Academy of Asaba.
 He was part of the team that placed third at the 1998 Nike Premier Cup in Paris, France.
 He later joined Bright Stars Football Academy In 1999.

 During the 1999 Nike Premier Cup Africa playoffs in lagos, Akpan put up an impressive performance for the Port-Harcourt-based Academy and was voted the best goalkeeper of the under-15 tournament.

 Akpan signed his first professional contract with southern Nigerian club, Bayelsa United in 2001, where he spent the entire 2001–02 season.

 He switched to Sunshine Stars, where he played for the rest of 2002–03 season, before teaming up with Kwara United for the 2003–04 season, following the relegation of the Akure-based club to second tier.

 He extended his contract with the Afonja Warriors for two seasons, before joining Bayelsa United for a second spell at the start of the 2006–07 season.

 After two seasons with Bayelsa United, Akpan secured a loan move to Heartland FC during the 2008–09 season where he helped the Naze Millionaires reach the final of the 2009 CAF Champions League for the first time in their history.

 At the expiration of his season long loan at Heartland in August 2009, Akpan returned to his parent club Bayelsa United for the 2009–10 season, before they exited the 2009 CAF Confederation Cup at the semi-finals.

 He rejoined Heartland ahead of the 2010-11 season, after Bayelsa United relegated at the end of 2009-10 NPFL season.
 He ended the season winning the 2011 Nigerian FA Cup title.